Aeonwolf/MultilinksCore/ABOUT_MULTILINKS.md

    * As mentioned at the start, Multilinks is basically a digital postal/parcel delivery system.
    * It ensures only authorised devices/applications can communicate with each other.
    * It allows devices/applications to communicate in real-time.
-   * Any clients can connect to it (console app, desktop, mobile, SPA, Web services, native app running on edge devices) as long as `Open Identity Connect`, `HTTP REST API` and `SignalR Core` is supported.
+   * Any clients can connect to it (console app, desktop, mobile, SPA, Web services, native app running on edge devices) as long as the clients can communicate with [Multilinks Identity](https://github.com/ChrisDinhNZ/MultilinksIdentity/blob/master/README.md) and [Multilinks Core](https://github.com/ChrisDinhNZ/MultilinksCore/blob/master/README.md).
+   * How the clients connect to real-world sensors/actuators is up to each client implementation.
-   * In theory anything can be connected, as shown in [the big picture](ABOUT_MULTILINKS.md#welcome-to-multilinks) as long as the data can be presented to the recipient.
+   * In theory anything can be connected, as shown in [the big picture](ABOUT_MULTILINKS.md#welcome-to-multilinks) as long as the clients receiving the data can unpack and process it.